samlletas/syxg50-control-panel/README.md

 - Left click to select next channel.
 - Right click to select previous channel.
 - Scroll wheel to select next/previous channel.

+## FAQ

+### Why are variation effects not working?

+The FX Chain needs to be setup in a specific way, please see the [Usage](#usage) section for more details.

+### Why does the S-YXG50 synth occasionally produces stuck midi notes and/or misses midi notes?

+This seems to be an issue when bridging 32-bit plugins within the 64-bit version of Reaper.
+Since the S-YXG50 synth is a 32-bit plugin it is recommended to either:

+- Use the 32-bit version of Reaper.
+- Use an alternative bridging solution like [jBridge](https://jstuff.wordpress.com/jbridge/) (make sure to use version 1.77beta or newer).

 ## Development & Contributing